botman/botman/README.md

 // Usage with Laravel
 $botman = app('botman');

+// Or use the facade, by using BotMan:: instead of $botman-> in the examples

 // give the bot something to listen for.
 $botman->hears('hello', function (BotMan $bot, $message) {